Rockwell International: Apex and break-up

 Anderson stepped down as CEO in February 1988, leaving the company to president Donald R. Beall.
-The completion of the Space Shuttle program and the completion of the B-1 bomber program had led to a decline in revenues, and Beall sought to diversify the company away from government contracts.
-The end of the Cold War and the perceived "peace dividend", however, prompted accelerated divestitures and sweeping management reforms.
-From 1988 to 2001 the company moved its headquarters four times: from Pittsburgh, Pennsylvania where it had been for decades to El Segundo, California to Seal Beach, California to Costa Mesa, California to Milwaukee, Wisconsin.
+Beall had sought to convert Rockwell International into an electronics company, due to the shifting corporate landscape of the 90's, as well as declining revenues due to the completion of the Space Shuttle program and the completion of the B-1 bomber program.
+From 1988 to 2001 the company moved its headquarters four times: from Pittsburgh, Pennsylvania, where it had been for decades to El Segundo, California, to Seal Beach, California, to Costa Mesa, California, to Milwaukee, Wisconsin.

 At the end of the 1980s, the company sold its valve and meter division, formerly Rockwell Manufacturing, to British Tyre & Rubber.
-Although Rockwell was the #1 Defense and NASA contractor, the "peace dividend" perceived after the fall of the Soviet bloc, led the company to sell its defense and aerospace business, including what was once North American Aviation, the Defense Electronics Division and Rocketdyne, to Boeing in December 1996.
-In the 1990s, the company spun off its semiconductor products as Conexant Technologies (CNXT), later bought by Synaptics in 2017.
-Rockwell International also spun off its two automotive divisions (light vehicles division and heavy vehicles division) as one publicly traded company, Meritor Automotive, based in Troy, Michigan, which then merged with Arvin Industries to form Arvin Meritor.
-That company is now known as Meritor, Inc. In 1996, Rockwell International sold Graphic Systems (formerly Miehle-Goss-Dexter), an Illinois-based newspaper and commercial printing press manufacturer, to its internal management team Stonington Partners as part of a new corporation for US$600 million.
+In early 1995, Rockwell International had rebranded itself to Rockwell, along with rebranding several divisions as part of the company's overall shift towards electronics.
+As part of this, Rockwell also sold off Rockwell Aerospace, which included what was once North American Aviation, the Defense Electronics Division and Rocketdyne, to Boeing in December 1996.
+In Janurary of 1999, the company spun off its semiconductor products as Conexant Technologies (CNXT), later bought by Synaptics in 2017.
+Rockwell also spun off its two automotive divisions (light vehicles division and heavy vehicles division) as one publicly traded company, Meritor Automotive, based in Troy, Michigan, which then merged with Arvin Industries to form Arvin Meritor.
+In 1996, Rockwell sold Graphic Systems (formerly Miehle-Goss-Dexter), an Illinois-based newspaper and commercial printing press manufacturer, to its internal management team Stonington Partners as part of a new corporation for US$600 million.

-In 2001, what remained of Rockwell International was split into two publicly traded companies, Rockwell Automation and Rockwell Collins, ending the run of what had once been a massive and diverse conglomerate.
+In 2001, what remained of Rockwell was split into two publicly traded companies, Rockwell Automation and Rockwell Collins, ending the run of what had once been a massive and diverse conglomerate.
 The split was structured so that Rockwell Automation was the legal successor of the old Rockwell International, while Rockwell Collins was the spin-off.

-In the end, the result had been four spin-offs and three sales combined from Rockwell's nine divisions.

 The various Rockwell companies list a large number of technological firsts and historic developments in their histories, including the World War II-era P-51 Mustang fighter and B-25 Mitchell bomber, the Korean War-era F-86 Sabre fighter jet, America's first truly supersonic fighter, the F-100 Super Sabre, and the B-1 Lancer bomber, as well as the Apollo spacecraft, the Space Shuttle orbiter, and most of the Navstar Global Positioning System satellites.